mkaszubowski/reefpoints/source/posts/2016-01-28-running-elixir-and-phoenix-projects-on-a-cluster-of-nodes.md

 Then you build and run your releases as normal and the proper VM configuration is provided when starting.
 For a complete rundown on using `exrm` to deploy a Phoenix project, see the [official guide](http://www.phoenixframework.org/docs/advanced-deployment).

 That's all it takes to run distributed Elixir on a cluster of servers!
-The Erlang VM supports a number of more advanced options and strategies for running distributed applications, including automatic applicaiton failover to a configured subset of nodes, and more.
-See the [Erlang documentation](http://erlang.org/doc/design_principles/distributed_applications.html) for a comprehension rundown.
+The Erlang VM supports a number of more advanced options and strategies for running distributed applications, including automatic application failover to a configured subset of nodes, and more.
+See the [Erlang documentation](http://erlang.org/doc/design_principles/distributed_applications.html) for a comprehensive rundown.